 In this scenario, send a follow-up email.
-In it, try to reiterate the message you sent the first time, or, find a new angle that might convince the reader to take action.
-It’s not unusual for businesses to have to reach out multiple times before a prospect becomes interested.
+In it, try reiterating the message you sent the first time or find a new angle to convince the reader to take action.
+It’s not unusual for businesses to reach out multiple times before a prospect becomes interested.

 - The recipient does not open the email.

 In general, sending at least one follow-up email can improve your reply rate from 9% to 13%.
-Craft a well-written follow-up sequence that runs through your email marketing software.
-That’s how you can optimize the ROI from your campaign and make sure you don’t lose precious leads!
+Craft a well-written follow-up sequence that runs through your email marketing automation software.
+That’s how you can optimize your campaign’s ROI and ensure you don’t lose precious leads!

 Step 6: Monitoring Your Email Marketing Campaign